OmarTahoun/battle-code/README.md

-# The code for my battle code competition
+# My code for the battle code competition

 #### Red team will be the team i play with and modify adn the blue team will be the dummy one with just random movement